-Inaugural speech is Trump's time to rise to the moment
+Inaugural Speech is Trump's Time to Rise to the Moment

-In this Thursday, July 21, 2016 file photo, Republican Presidential Candidate, Donald Trump, speaks during the final day of the Republican National Convention in Cleveland.
-Tradition suggests it's time for Trump to set aside the say-anything speaking style that got him elected and rise to the inaugural moment.
+Tradition suggests it's time for Donald Trump to set aside the say-anything speaking style and rise to the inaugural moment.
+But bucking tradition, or ignoring it altogether, is what got Donald Trump to his inaugural moment.

 Add your comments below